 Surrounded by water on all the three sides, the weather is always cool and pleasant.
 The place in India to receive the first monsoon showers.
 If you’re a rain lover, then experiencing monsoon here in August should be a part of your must-do list.

 13. Khajuraho, Madhya Pradesh

 The Khajuraho temples are renowned worldwide and represent a distinct yet rich form of art and architecture of the Chandella period.
 Also announced as one of the UNESCO World Heritage sites in India and is famous for Nagara style architecture and the erotic sculptures and carvings on the temples.
+Health and travel tips are important for healthy life.
 In August, the place appears more beautiful owing to heavy rainfall it receives.